alopatenko/LLMEvaluation/README.md

 -
 ---
 ### LLM as Judge
+- Replacing Judges with Juries: Evaluating LLM Generations with a Panel of Diverse Models, Apr 2024, [arxiv](https://arxiv.org/abs/2404.18796)
 - Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena Jun 2023, [arxiv](https://arxiv.org/abs/2306.05685)
 - Discovering Language Model Behaviors with Model-Written Evaluations, Dec 2022, [arxiv](https://arxiv.org/abs/2212.09251)
 - The Generative AI Paradox on Evaluation: What It Can Solve, It May Not Evaluate, Feb 2024, [arxiv](https://arxiv.org/abs/2402.06204)